 Above: A before and after shot of the 43rd Street and Upton Ave. corner.

-After years of controversy in Linden Hills, particularly over building heights, apartments will soon rise on the corner of 43rd Street and Upton Ave.
+After years of neighborhood opposition in Linden Hills, particularly over building heights, apartments will soon rise on the corner of 43rd Street and Upton Avenue S.

-The City Council gave final approval Friday to a four-story, 29-unit apartment building on a corner formerly occupied by a Famous Dave's restaurant.
-Though a relatively small project, its passage signals the end of a years-long effort by well-organized neighbors to shape development on the corner.
+The Minneapolis City Council gave final approval Friday to a four-story, 29-unit apartment building on a corner formerly occupied by a Famous Dave's restaurant.
+Though relatively small, the project signals the end of a years-long effort by well-organized neighbors to shape development on the corner.

 It is the fourth proposal for that corner to reach City Hall in just the last three years -- others failed to launch or were rejected by the city -- but developer Clark Gassen assured it would be the last.

 "We have a waiting list of people that want to move into this development.
 This project will break ground," Gassen said, noting that every project he has been approved for has broken ground.

 Gassen has developed two notable Minneapolis projects in Uptown: the Walkway (with a hot tub cantilevered over Lake Street) and the Edgewater Condominiums beside Lake Calhoun.